-Although its first vision and impetus had the particular focus of helping young people involved in the gun culture of the inner city; the project which was registered as a charity with the Charity’s Commission in 2009, has now widened its aims to enable the development of artistic and craft skills for young adults from a variety of backgrounds and contexts, who have a passion and a love of a skill that can be trained to enable a future livelihood.
+The Project's first vision and impetus had the particular focus of helping young people involved in the gun culture of the inner city.
+It has now widened its aims to enable the development of artistic and craft skills for young adults from a variety of backgrounds and contexts, who have a passion and a love of a skill that can be trained to enable a future livelihood.
+The Project was registered as a charity with the Charities' Commission in 2009

 Our aim is to offer this gift of a skill that enables joy and self-respect: a life-long ability that is never lost.
-It is a way to get a life that has meaning and creative purpose for young adults seeking a right path for themselves and for those who may have had to re-consider after redundancy or unemployment a new way forward.
+It is a way to get a life that has meaning and creative purpose for young adults seeking a right path for themselves and for those who may have had to re-consider a new way forward after redundancy or unemployment.

 The GettaLife Project charity number: 1131341